mbalex99/adobe-syntax-tool/README.md

+# Adobe-Syntax-Tool

+This is an Adobe CEP Extension for Adobe After Effects and Adobe Illustrator which will take your selected text and syntax highlight the code with the [Shiki](https://shiki.style/) library.

+* This extension will run for Adobe After Effects version 24.3.0 or higher.
+Why such a late version?
+It was only until recently that the API exposed character range edits with the [CharacterRange object](https://ae-scripting.docsforadobe.dev/text/characterrange.html#characterrange).
+This extension relies on these tools to highlight characters
+* Hopefully I will find time to add this to Adobe Indesign and Adobe Premiere Pro but I've had some trouble with understanding their APIs.
+If anyone would like to help and add this functionality, please make a pull request!
+*

+## Installing the extension

+---

 <img src="src/js/assets/bolt-cep.svg" alt="Bolt CEP" title="Bolt CEP" width="400" />

 A lightning-fast boilerplate for building Adobe CEP Extensions in React, Vue, or Svelte built on Vite + TypeScript + Sass